apache/druid/integration-tests/README.md

 so that it can run against a [quickstart cluster](../docs/tutorials/index.md) running on your development machine.

-> NOTE: Not all features run by default on a quickstart cluster, so it may not make sense to run the entire test suite against this configuration.
+> **NOTE**: Not all features run by default on a quickstart cluster, so it may not make sense to run the entire test suite against this configuration.
+>

-> NOTE: Quickstart does not run with ssl, so to trick the integration tests we specify the `*_tls_url` in the config to be the same as the http url.
+> Quickstart does not run with ssl, so to trick the integration tests we specify the `*_tls_url` in the config to be the same as the http url.

 Make sure you have at least 6GiB of memory available before you run the tests.